WWII Memory Tour – Alsace

 • 1-4 Days

-Embark on a meaningful exploration of Jewish life, history, and culture in Alsace.
+Embark on a meaningful exploration of Jewish life, history, and culture in Alsace, where communities have been present since the Middle Ages.
+Visit synagogues, centuries-old cemeteries, and historic sites that reflect the region’s enduring heritage.

 Picturesque view of a canal street in Colmar, France, with colorful flowers along the water and half-timbered houses.